-- Misuse of over-the-counter drugs. - · Misuse or sharing of prescription drugs. - Possession of medications that are not in properly marked containers that identify the medication and patient. - Possessing, using, being under the influence of, distributing or manufacturing any form of illegal drug. - Possessing paraphernalia (i.e., rolling papers, pipes, bongs, etc.) for intended or implied use of any form of illegal drug. - Possessing paraphernalia that contains or appears to contain illegal drug residue. - Purchasing or passing illegal drugs from one person to another. - Using mail services to purchase, pass or distribute illegal drugs.
+- Misusing over-the-counter drugs. - · Misusing or sharing prescription drugs. - Possessing medications that are not in properly marked containers identifying the medication and patient. - Possessing, using, being under the influence of, distributing or manufacturing any form of illegal drug. - Possessing paraphernalia (i.e., rolling papers, pipes, bongs, etc.) for intended or implied use of any form of illegal drug. - Possessing paraphernalia that contains or appears to contain illegal drug residue. - Purchasing or passing illegal drugs from one person to another. - · Using mail services to purchase, pass or distribute illegal drugs.